 If you haven’t cooked with garlic scapes, make that a goal this spring.
 You’re missing out on a wonderful vegetable!
 The scapes only appear in markets for a short period time, so grab them while you can.

 Have you tried this stir-fried garlic scape recipe?
 Please rate the recipe below by either clicking the stars or leaving a comment!
 And make sure to share your creations bytagging me on Instagram!
 Stay in touch by following me onPinterest,Twitter,Facebook, andInstagram.

 - 1/2 cup shelled walnuts broken into quarters -- optional

 For the sauce:

-Rinse and cut the garlic scapes into 2-inch lengths.
-Mix all the sauce ingredients well together, except the sesame oil and seeds.
+- Rinse and cut the garlic scapes into 2-inch lengths.
+Mix the first four sauce ingredients well together, and set aside.

-In a heated pan over medium low heat, roast the walnuts for 2 to 3 minutes.
+- In a heated pan over medium low heat, roast the optional walnuts for 2 to 3 minutes.
 Remove from the pan.

-Add 2 teaspoons of vegetable oil to the pan, and increase the heat to medium high.
+- Add a tablespoon of oil to the pan, and increase the heat to medium high.
 Sauté the scapes for 2 to 3 minutes, stirring constantly.

 - Reduce the heat to medium low.
 Return the walnuts to the pan, and pour the sauce into the pan.
 Cook until the garlic scapes are tender and the sauce is almost gone, about 2 - 3 minutes.